liquidlegs/liquidleg-hacking-walkthroughs/machines/easy/busqueda/busqueda.md

 ```

-The code blocks are we need to take the most notice of are below.
+The code blocks that we need to take the most notice of are below.
 ```go
 def run_command(arg_list):
     r = subprocess.run(arg_list, capture_output=True)